Skip to main content

 How to use this page

 Use the definitions above to align your team on language.
 When a metric is discussed, confirm the formula, the time window, and the data source.
-When an alert triggers, map it back to the analytics group and its underlying metrics.
+When an issue is detected, map it back to the analytics group and its underlying metrics.

 If you're documenting your billing health, a good starting point is: define 3–5 core metrics, choose one or two analytics views per team, and establish thresholds that describe "normal" vs "needs attention."